tonykastaneda/tonykastaneda/README.md

 ### Hi Im Tony Kastaneda 👋

-A creative professional that solves creative problems with creative solutions.
+# Creative Director <br> @ BELLROSE Design & Co.

-A 1/32 Stack Dev that build things for designers alike
+A creative professional that solves creative problems by desiging and building things for other designers

 ---
 * 🔭 I’m currently working on frontend webdesigns for easy deployment to better help my clients and there needs